Arongil/Adventure/README.md

 	eliminates the need to press <enter> after each turn.
 Permadeath removes the chance to revive when killed.
 Warning: if you die with permadeath set to True, your run will terminate.

+## How to play

+1. `pip install -r requirements.txt`
+2. `python Adventure.py`
+3. Choose which class to play.
+4. Choose a difficulty level.

+On Mac you may need to allow "Settings > Privacy > Accessibility > Terminal" for instant keypress reads.

 ## History